AmirAAZ818/ML-Assignments-2024/Linear Regression - Practical/README.md

-# Linear Regression Analysis Report README
+# Linear Regression Practical Assignment

 ## Overview
 This repository contains using linear regression techniques for a machine learning assignment.
 It covers simple and multiple linear regression, comparing closed-form solutions, Stochastic Gradient Descent (SGD), and Batch Gradient Descent (BGD), with and without \( L_2 \) regularization.
 It includes data preprocessing, model training, and performance evaluation using `Python`.